Monday, 30 March 2015

 To learn more about Eric Cameron, I highly recommend Cover and Uncover: Eric Cameron.

-Monday 16 March 2015
+Monday, 16 March 2015

-Quotes: Paulo Coehlo
+Quotes: Paulo Coelho

 "It is always important to know when something has reached its end.
-Closing circles, shutting doors, finishing chapters, it doesn't matter what we call it; what matters is to leave in the past those moments that are over." –– Paulo Coehlo, The Zahir
+Closing circles, shutting doors, finishing chapters, it doesn't matter what we call it; what matters is to leave in the past those moments that are over." –– Paulo Coelho, The Zahir

 found via Free Will Astrology by Rob Breszny (Virgo, December 25, 2014)

-Wednesday 11 March 2015
+Wednesday, 11 March 2015

 Studio Series: Screen prints